OSU-Enhancing-Deformation-Analysis/displaceToStrain/README.md

 2. Run using command line:

 ```
-./strain_calc.exe <displacement file path> <subset size>
+./strain_calc.exe <displacement file path> <subset size> [-npy]
 ```

-3. Program will output strain in a txt file
+3. Program will output strain in a txt file.
+Optionally, you can use the -npy flag to output the strain data in a .npy file.

-Note: displacement.txt file must be formatted in the following fashion:
+> Note: displacement.txt file must be formatted in the following fashion:

 ```
 <pixelX> <pixelY> <motionX> <motionY>